-By 1990 Rogers' career began to decline with popular new artists like Garth Brooks and Alan Jackson as competition.
-He still made the top twenty, but no longer topped the charts.
+In 1988, Rogers won the Grammy Award for "Best Country Collaboration with Vocals" with Ronnie Milsap for "Make No Mistake, She's Mine."
+In the 1990s, Rogers continued to chart with singles such as "The Factory," "Crazy In Love,", "If You Want To Find Love," and "The Greatest."
+Despite this, in the 1990s Rogers' career began to decline with popular new artists like Garth Brooks and Alan Jackson as competition.
+He still made the top 20 but no longer topped the charts.
 In 2000 his song "Buy Me A Rose" hit #1 for his first hit in over a decade, making him the oldest artist in country music history to get a #1 hit (at 61).
 Rogers held this record until 2003.
-In August of 2008 he released the album "50 Years" a compilation of his greatest hits, and in 2009 he embarked on a 50th anniversary tour.
-He still is incredibly active in the entertainment industry to this day.
+In August of 2008 he released the album "50 Years" a compilation of his greatest hits, and in 2009 he embarked on a 50th-anniversary tour.

 On April 10, 2013, the CMA announced that Rogers would be a 2013 inductee into the Country Music Hall of Fame.
 In June 2013, he performed at the Glastonbury Festival in the Sunday afternoon 'Legends' slot.
 That same year, Rogers recorded a new album, You Can't Make Old Friends.
 This album included the title track, a new duet with Dolly Parton, which was his first single released in six years.